3 Classification: Basic Concepts

 ## [1] 0.8812

-3.3.4 Confusion Matrix using Caret
+3.3.4 Confusion Matrix for the Resubstitution Error using Caret

 The caret package provides a convenient way to create and analyze a confusion table including many useful statistics.